 ...while you're in college can change your entire experience.
-If you've thought about moving out and living in campus housing this fall, consider a place where Baruch students are calling their home; the Residence at 97th Street.
+If you've thought about moving out and living in campus housing this fall, consider a place where Baruch students are calling their home; the 1760 Third Avenue Residence Hall.
 It's convenient, comfortable and most importantly, it's your space.

 The state-of-the-art Residences are equipped with a concierge, high tech gym, laundry facility that texts you when your clothes are dry, and a very chill lounge to study or relax with your friends.
-The building is just blocks away from Central Park, the Whitney Museum, and Serendipity.
+The building is just walking distance from Central Park and the East River.

 Baruch College Residence Life offers a communal kitchen, lounge, and laundry machines that text you when your laundry is ready.